knative/docs/docs/snippets/quickstart-install.md

     1. Install Knative and Kubernetes using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) by running:
+        ```bash
+        kn quickstart kind
+        ```

         !!! note
-            Make sure Port 80 is not binded or busy with any services, otherwise installtion will lead to an error.
-So, stop the service using that Port.
-            To check port 80 busy or not
+            Quickstart uses Port 80, and it will fail to install if any other services are bound on that port.
+If you have a service using Port 80, you'll need to stop it before using Quickstart.
+            To check if another service is using Port 80:
             ```bash
             netstat -tnlp | grep 80
-            ```
-        ```bash
-        kn quickstart kind
             ```

     1. After the plugin is finished, verify you have a cluster called `knative`: